-- a.
-The availability of services and support for emergencies can be located in the organization and assignment of responsibilities section, AEP Hazard Specifics Section, and the appendix section of this AEP. - b.
-It is up to each individual department and involved agency to appropriately manage, monitor, and request additional resources as needed.
+- i.
+Availability of Services and Support - a.
+The availability of services and support for emergencies can be located in the organization and assignment of responsibilities section, AEP Hazard Specifics Section, and the appendix section of this AEP. - It is up to each individual department and involved agency to appropriately manage, monitor, and request additional resources as needed.

-- a.
-All SFD Mutual Aid Agreements with other departments are maintained by the SFD or SCEM. - b.
-All Law Enforcement Mutual Aid Agreements are maintained by the SPD or by the SCSO.
+- All SFD Mutual Aid Agreements with other departments are maintained by the SFD or SCEM. - All Law Enforcement Mutual Aid Agreements are maintained by the SPD or by the SCSO.